ambravo/ambravo/README.md

 ## 🌍 Where I've Been

-I've worked across the globe in regions like UKI, EMEA, Latam, and Brazil, bringing a diverse and international perspective to my projects.
-Fluent in English, Spanish, and Portuguese, I enjoy connecting with people from all walks of life.
+I’ve worked in regions like the UK, Europe, Latin America, and Brazil.
+Fluent in English, Spanish, and Portuguese.

 ## 🎉 Fun Facts

-- I love participating in Hackathons and CTFs.
+- I enjoy participating in hackathons and CTFs.
-- I'm a chess enthusiast.
+- I’m a chess enthusiast.
-- I have a ton of unfinished Arduino and Raspberry Pi projects.
+- I have a lot of unfinished Arduino and Raspberry Pi projects.

 ## 🤓 Why I'm Here

-While I'm not the most active on GitHub, I occasionally drop by to share some of my work, collaborate on projects, and maybe even learn a thing or two from this amazing community.
+I may not be the most active on GitHub, but I occasionally drop by to share some of my work and collaborate on projects.

 ## 🛠️ Tech Stack